When Assets Server is integrated in Studio Server, files that are stored in Assets Server can be added to the Studio workflow.

 When placing an image directly from Assets onto a layout in InDesign that is stored in Studio Server, the image is either automatically added to Studio Server or it can be added manually, depending on the configuration.

-For more information, see Adding Elvis 6 images to InDesign with Smart Connection installed.
+For more information, see Adding Assets Server images to InDesign with Studio installed.

 Note: Another common workflow is to first add the image to a Dossier in Studio and then placing it on the layout from the Studio panel in the same way as any other file in Studio Server.